MicrosoftDocs/defender-docs/defender-endpoint/network-protection-macos.md

 #### Mobileconfig deployment

-To deploy the configuration via a .mobileconfig file, which can be used with non-Microsoft MDM solutions or distributed to devices directly:
+To deploy the configuration via a `.mobileconfig` file, which can be used with non-Microsoft MDM solutions or distributed to devices directly, follow these steps:

-1. Save the following payload as _com.microsoft.wdav.xml.mobileconfig_
+1. Save the following payload as `com.microsoft.wdav.xml.mobileconfig`.

    ```xml

    <?xml version="1.0" encoding="utf-8"?>
    <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">
    <plist version="1">